 |-g or --gestures

 ||Starting with MacOS 10.10, it is possible to start UPDD Daemon, Gestures, and TUIO for user accounts that are already logged in.
 For this reason you can specify --all-users command line argument when starting processes.
 If it's used in macOS 10.9 or earlier it is ignored and processes are only started for the current user.

 Quitting UPDD processes

-UPDD Daemon, Gestures and TUIO run as launch agent processes in that should they fail they will automatically be restarted.
+UPDD Daemon, Commander, Gestures and TUIO run as launch agent processes in that should they fail they will automatically be restarted.
 The launch agent mechanism is also used to start the processes at system startup.